ASE A4 Steering and Suspension Practice Test

 - D. The track bar bushings.

 Answer A is wrong.
-Rear control arms that are fastened to the body by a large rubber bushing and extend back to the axle ahead of the wheel are considered trailing control arms.
+Rear control arms fastened to the body by a large rubber bushing and extended back to the axle ahead of the wheel are considered trailing control arms.

 Answer B is correct.
 Steering rack mount bushings are in the front of the vehicle and are not likely to make a sound in the rear.
 They cushion and fasten the steering rack to the chassis.
-Worn steering rack mounting bushings cause changes in toe, and wander.
+Worn steering rack mounting bushings cause toe angle changes and wander.

 Answer C is wrong.
-Control arms are used to control axle movement as the vehicle accelerates and travels over bumps in the road.
+Control arms control axle movement as the vehicle accelerates and travels over bumps in the road.

 Answer D is wrong.
-Track bars are bars with bushings at each end to help control lateral or side to side axle movement.
+Track bars have bushings at each end to help control lateral or side-to-side axle movement.

-54. The customer states that the TPMS warning light on the instrument panel remains on after startup, but after driving the vehicle for several miles, the TPMS warning light goes out.
+54. The customer states that the TPMS warning light on the instrument panel remains on after startup, but after driving the vehicle for several miles, the light goes out.
 Which of the following is MOST likely causing this condition?

 - A. Different-sized tires.

 - C. The initialization process.